bartek-blog/bartek-blog.github.io/_posts/2019-01-07-Train-Test-Model.markdown

 1. Prepare data.
 2. Split data into train and test.
 3. Build a model.
-4. Fit model to train data.
+4. Fit the model to train data.
 5. Evaluate model on test data.

 But first let's look at our dataset.